zen0bit/DayZmap-Template/README.md

-i dont know abou oding everything is from internet sources.
+i dont know about coding, everything is grabed from sources all around internet.

-Thanks for guides belongs to
+Thanks for guides belongs to:

 	Bohemia Interactive for Arma series and DayZ
 	Arksenor for DayZCommunityOfflineMode
 	Matthew Longtime for guides